Sigmapitech/area-techno-tester/README.md

     - back: routing, json, cron, oauth2
   - Multiple questions to answer:
     - Why we considered it? (short description about it)
-    - Who in the grous has prior knowledge about this tech?
+    - Who in the group has prior knowledge about this tech?
     - What this tech could allows us to improve our area workflow?
     - What is General feeling? (intallation, tools, libs & support)
 - POC:
   - min req for fonctional area project

+## Our choices

+After testing multiple technologies we decided to settle on those technologies:
+ - fastAPI for the backend.
+ - SQLAlchemy alongside mariaDB for the orm.
+ - React for the frontend of the web application.
+ - React with capacitor for the frontend of the mobile application.